charlesfrye/charlesfrye.github.io/_posts/2022-08-22-fsdl-lecture-testing.markdown

 [meta-analyses show](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1182327/)
 my fears are in fact justified 😬

+In that context,
-The promise of rigor & technical correctness in software engineering and mathematics was seductive
+the promise of rigor & technical correctness in software engineering and mathematics was seductive.

 My [first ever paper in ML](https://arxiv.org/abs/1901.10603) was actually just on describing and running a "unit test"